learn-co-students/dc-ds-100719/module-5/project/README.md

 ## Grading Rubric

 A PDF of the generic grading rubric for the project can be found [here](module5_project_rubric.pdf).
-Some things might be more or less strict; please confirm any confusions with an instructor.
+This should be viewed as a template and not a strict rubric.
+Please confirm any confusions with an instructor.

 ## Groups